Training structure

 24h

-The course describes the various detectors and physical processes involved in particle detection in high-energy physics.
-We then describe the operation of the main particle gas pedals used in high-energy physics, as well as in many other fields such as medicine, industry, materials science, archaeology, etc.
+The course describes the different detectors and physical processes involved in particle detection in high-energy physics.
+Next, we will describe how the main particle accelerators work, which are used in high-energy physics but also in many other fields such as medicine, industry, materials science, archaeology, etc.

-The course gives a detailed description of the physical processes and experimental techniques involved in the detection of charged and neutral particles in detectors, which are the basis of all physical measurements.
+The course provides a detailed description of the physical processes and experimental techniques involved in detecting charged and neutral particles in detectors, as these detections form the basis of all physical measurements.

-A detailed description of the different types of radiation and particle-matter interactions will be given.
+A detailed description of the different types of radiation and particle-matter interactions will be provided.

-We will describe the systematics associated with these processes and their statistical processing.
+We will focus on describing the systematics associated with these processes and their statistical treatment.

 English M2 PFA